Pratikshinde55/Terraform-AWS-EC2_EBS_provisioner/README.md

 ![Screenshot 2024-03-17 175311](https://github.com/Pratikshinde55/Terraform-AWSprovider-webserver-configuration/assets/145910708/9cd9079a-0af4-4743-ab05-74366dc5865f)

-⚡Step-1 : (Plugin with AWS provider)
+⚡Step-1 : (Plugin with AWS provider)⚡

 In Terraform, the "terraform" block is a mandatory block that is used to define Terraform-specific settings and configurations for a Terraform project,